alexandreparriaux/alexandreparriaux.github.io/_pages/CV.md

 author_profile: true
 ---

 Here you will find a short resume related to my academic career.
 The whole list of my published article is available in the [publication](../publications) section.
-This page was last updated on February 9, 2024.
+This page was last updated on October 17, 2024.

 ## Scientific production

-- h-index of **8** with a total of **359** citations
+- h-index of **9** with a total of **430** citations
-- **15 articles published** including one invited review in *Advances in Optics and Photonics*
+- **16 articles published** including one invited review in *Advances in Optics and Photonics*
+- **1 book chapter**
 - **24 talks** in national and international conferences, including **6 invited**
+- **7 posters** presented in national and international conferences
-- **21 articles reviewed** for international peer-reviewed journals
+- **24 articles reviewed** for international peer-reviewed journals
 - **2** European patents filed

 ## Diplomas